tatianaklyueva/nlp/README.md

 # nlp
-Project use NLP model for the sentiment analysis of client reviews, based on the critical points chosen by user.
+Project uses NLP model for the sentiment analysis of client reviews, based on the critical points chosen by user.

 # Reviews sentiment analysis
 This project was prepared for the course Trends in business analytics I, Prague University of Economics and Business.